Alan Moorehead: Biography

 In 1956, his book Gallipoli about the Allies' disastrous First World War campaign at Gallipoli, received almost unprecedented critical acclaim (though it was later criticised by the British Gallipoli historian Robert Rhodes James as "deeply flawed and grievously over-praised").
 In England, the book won the Sunday Times thousand-pound award and gold medal was the first recipient of the Duff Cooper Memorial Award.
 The presentation of the latter was made by Sir Winston Churchill on 28 November 1956.

+While on a trip to Australia in 1965, Moorehead began to collaborate with producer Robert Raymond.
+Raymond said in 1966 that he "first got the idea for the documentary when Alan Moorehead was out here last year on a visit.
+He was working on the establishment of the Australian Wildlife Foundation, and while I was talking to him one day I suddenly said, 'Why don't we do a program?'"
+This became a two part documentary, 'We, the Destroyers,' broadcast on the commercial channel station TCN-9 in August, 1966.
+It was an investigation of the damage being done to Australia's flora and fauna.
+This was a time of higher ecological awareness in Australia, which was accompanied by the launch of the Australian Conservation Foundation in 1965.

 In 1966, Moorehead and his wife, younger son and daughter (Caroline Moorehead) made what became for him the first of an annual series of visits to Australia.
 There he had completed a television script for his manuscript "Darwin and the Beagle", but tragedy struck before the book was published.
 That December, suffering from headaches, he went into London's Westminster Hospital for an angiogram which precipitated a major stroke.

 Through his wife, Lucy, however, his writing voice went on.
 Darwin and the Beagle was brought out as an illustrated book in 1969.
 In 1972, she gathered together her husband's scattered autobiographical essays and published them as A Late Education.
 Moorehead died in London in 1983, and is buried at Hampstead Cemetery, Fortune Green.